 Why submit your code

-The clinic is not meant to be a formal discussion of an entire project, but rather an opportunity for both reviewers and code authors to have a conversation, exchange research software practices, and learn from each other’s experiences.
+The clinic was not meant to be a formal discussion of an entire project, but rather an opportunity for both reviewers and code authors to have a conversation, exchange research software practices, and learn from each other’s experiences.

 Remember that software never comes out perfect, so think of a code review as someone proofreading your code.
 It’s good to have a fresh pair of eyes to look over it as they may find flaws you couldn’t have spotted yourself.

-What to expect from the clinic
+What to expect from a clinic

 The code review clinic sessions are 30 mins informal meetings whereby a code author discusses their code with the reviewer (someone with extensive experience with coding and reviewing other people’s codes).